darrenoakey/openafter/README.md

 ## Purpose

-The `openafter` script opens a specified URL or file after a given delay, without blocking the terminal.
+`openafter` opens a specified URL or file after a given delay, without blocking the current terminal.

 ## Usage